 These numbers show that the health and fitness industry is just gaining more and more traction, particularly in the United States, which has the highest gym center revenue in the world.
 Because of this increased focus on health, many companies are thinking outside the box in terms of fitness and launching apps that provide a virtual experience that can be attained anywhere and any time.

-In this article, we’ll discuss the growth of fitness apps, its popular features and technical considerations, and the proper steps to take when building your own fitness app.
+In this article, we’ll discuss the growth of fitness apps, its popular features and technical considerations, and the proper steps to take when building your own fitness app by yourself or with the help of a custom app development company.
 We’ll also explore some of the biggest names in the fitness app industry and the various features they’ve implemented to successfully set themselves apart from the growing competition.
 Keep reading to learn more.

 What Is a Fitness App?

-A fitness app is a mobile device application that can be downloaded and used to promote a healthy lifestyle.
+A fitness app is a type of healthcare mobile application that can be downloaded and used to promote a healthy lifestyle.
 There are many types that focus on different aspects of health and fitness, including workouts, sports activities, meal planning and lifestyle, but the ultimate goal remains the same: to improve overall health and collect data about user’s activities.

 Meal planning fitness apps, for example, allow users to log meals, count calories and plan diets, while workout apps will track footsteps, monitor heart rate and provide custom routine exercises.
 Many fitness apps also let users set weight goals and give personalized advice and health tips.